 Launching a profession-based identity marketing program is an effective way to convert your ideal professional customers into brand influencers.
 Giving an exclusive offer to a group of customers who clearly align with your brand demonstrates how much you value them.
 It also compels customers to share those offers with their colleagues and industry peers.
 In fact, research shows that more than 9 in 10 teachers, military, nurses and first responders say they would share personalized offers with others in their profession.

 Activating this kind of viral marketing within professional networks reduces the cost of acquiring new customers.
-And when you use SheerID’s Identity Marketing Platform to verify eligibility for your professions-based offer, you collect valuable zero-party data that helps you better understand your customer base.
+And when you use SheerID’s Verification Platform to verify eligibility for your professions-based offer, you collect valuable zero-party data that helps you better understand your customer base.
 Knowing someone’s profession is a valuable insight you can use to more deeply nurture customer loyalty by delivering exactly what they want.

 Using SheerID to digitally verify membership in professional communities also prevents discount abuse, which not only secures your profit margins, but also allows your brand to offer high-value deals that are specific, targeted, and compelling.